FlowAppPlatform/flow-json-component/README.md

 # Flow Json component
-The component is designed using Flow SDK to change values to json or reverse the process.
+The component is designed using Flow SDK to convert text to JSON or to convert JSON to text.

 *To use the component, install the package in your NodeJS project*